W34K3D/W34K3D/Python Documentation.md

 ```

 You can use any name instead of the i for the iteration variable.
-You can do math with numerical items in a list during the iteration.
+&nbsp; You can do math with numerical items in a list during the iteration.

 ```py
 # increase all prices by 5